Over £1.1 million donated through our Customer Donation Fund to 1,252 local causes since 2003.

-As part of our range of Business Banking products, our Community Directplus Current Account not only gives registered charities, community interest companies, co-operatives and credit unions an ethical way to bank for free, but also the opportunity to apply for funding from our Customer Donation Fund twice a year.
+Our Community Directplus Current Account not only gives registered charities, community interest companies, co-operatives and credit unions an ethical way to bank for free, but also the opportunity to apply for funding from our Customer Donation Fund twice a year.

 For every £100 increase in collective balances held in Community Directplus accounts, we will add 20p to the Customer Donation Fund, with a minimum of £5,000 being awarded twice a year.
-To date, we have supported over a thousand organisations, with over £935,000 of funding provided to a whole range of projects.
-In 2020, our Customer Donation Fund contributed almost £100,000 of funding to support 105 community projects, to help with their on-going work in their local communities during the pandemic.
+To date, we have supported over a thousand organisations and provided more than £1.1 million of funding to projects across the UK, from supporting positive mental health to providing food to the most vulnerable.

 The closing dates for applications are in March and September.
 We assess applications in April and October.